Space48/SpaceBoard/README.md

 This is in place to provide a secure place to have the retro boards rather than the public fun retro boards.
 No longer requiring new accounts to be created on fun retro when the trial runs out.

+## To Do

 ## Deployment
 _Not currently setup_

 ## Setup
-Clone the repo
+1. Clone the repo
-git clone git@bitbucket.org:space48/retro.git
+1. git clone git@bitbucket.org:space48/retro.git

-Use valet to access retro.test
+1. Ensure you can load http://retro.test as this is currently how the backend (PHP) is accessed
+1. Run `npm install && npm start`

 ## Functionality
 _Current_

 1. New File created each week automatically

-2. Add comments to one of 3 columns
+1. Add comments to one of 3 columns

-3. Previous weeks viable by appending `?week=18`
+1. Previous weeks viable by appending `?week=18`

 _Planned_

 1. Per team boards (Semi done, hence the red directory in teams)

-2. Delete/Edit Existing comments
+1. Delete/Edit Existing comments

-3. Comment Authors (?)
+1. Comment Authors (?)

-4. Reporting for historical boards (Older json files are not currently removed)
+1. Reporting for historical boards (Older json files are not currently removed)

 Feel free to raise suggestions for features here: https://bitbucket.org/space48/retro/issues?status=new&status=open